mongodb/specifications/source/serverless-testing/tests/README.rst

 Managing the Serverless instances and connecting to them requires a few variables to be specified.
 These are confidential and MUST be specified as private Evergreen variables or used only in private Evergreen projects.
+If using a public Evergreen project, xtrace MUST be disabled when using these variables to help prevent accidental leaks.

 - ``${SERVERLESS_DRIVERS_GROUP}``: Contains the group ID of the Atlas group dedicated to drivers testing of Serverless.